Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 Only one of the STACs should be powered via its USB-C port.
 The other STAC is powered through the GROVE cable.

-⚠️ **Do not** connect a USB cable to both STACs when the GROVE cable is connected.
+⚠️ **DO NOT** connect a USB cable to both STACs when the GROVE cable is connected.
 Galaxies will collide and other bad things will occur.

 Install a jumper in only one of the two STACs.
 It wouldn't make sense to have two STACs in Peripheral Mode trying to talk to each other.